robotology/icub-firmware-build/ETH/MC4PLUS/scripts/readme.txt

     c. launch burn-updater.bat which will load the updater program into the second partition.
-    d. power the board off and then on. the loader will load this program, which will make all leds blink at 1 hz. after 5 seconds the updater will instead blink at 2 hz. the updater is programmed to respond to the ethLoader at address 10.0.1.99 any further operations must be done using the ethLoader.
+    d. power the board off and then on. the loader will load this program, which will make all leds blink at 1 hz. after 5 seconds the updater will instead blink at 2 hz. the updater is programmed to respond to the FirmwareUpdater at address 10.0.1.99 any further operations must be done using the FirmwareUpdater.